CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 ```text
 rclone lsd allas:
 ```
-If you want to use S3 protocol in setad of SWIFT, add option _- S3_ to the configuration command.
+If you want to use S3 protocol in setad of SWIFT, add option _-m S3_ to the configuration command.
 ```text
 source allas_conf -u kkayttaj -p project_2001234 -m S3
 ```